MikeBarcl/mikebarcl.github.io/_posts/2015-2-21-phone-snaps.md

 title: Old Phone Snaps
 ---

 I was looking through my drop box folder for photos that I could add to the front page, I descided on one showing blue bells.
-I saw quite a few picture I'd like to post up so thats what I'm doing here. the quality is maybe not the best but they are pictures that I thought would be nice to share.
+I saw quite a few pictures I'd like to post up so thats what I'm doing here. the quality is maybe not the best but they are pictures that I thought would be nice to share.

 --------
 photo from mums birthday on the beach, Tante Anita, Mum and Sister Paula